 “Daddy, they look like people, like us?”

 “Yes they do Brown Bear.
 Because they are us.”

-Take aim lil’ soldiers; swinging their rifles over the horizon, while charging the hill.
+Take aim lil’ soldiers you ain’t ready for war.
+They dragged their rifles across the horizon, while charging the hill.
 “Son!”
 I yelled out to bring him back.
-Collected crosses, stars, and other religious lucky charms hung heavy under heads too underdeveloped to understand the ideology, nourished by their war games with sweetened haze and nothing pies.
+Kissing collected crosses, stars, and other religious lucky charms that hung heavy under heads too underdeveloped to understand the ideology – nourished by their war games with sweetened haze and nothing pies.
 How could they know better than adults who stood by and did nothing?
 And really, what does it matter when Heaven awaits all involved.
 One for the crescent, two for the cross, three for the star, and four for their loss.